-Typhoon Wutip was a very well organized tropical cyclone.
-A small eye was at the center of circulation.
-The eye was surrounded by a ring of strong thunderstorms and the strongest winds were occurring in that ring of storms.
-Bands of showers and thunderstorms were revolving around the core of Typhoon Wutip.
-Storms near the core were generating upper level divergence which was pumping mass away from the typhoon.
+Typhoon Hagibis rapidly intensified into the equivalent of a Category 5 hurricane on Monday.
+A small, pinhole eye was surrounded by a ring of strong thunderstorms.
+The strongest winds were occurring in that ring of storms.
+A rainband appeared to be wrapping around the original eye and eyewall and an eyewall replacement cycle could be underway.
+The start of an eyewall replacement cycle may have ended the period of rapid intensification.
+Bands of showers and thunderstorms were revolving around the core of Typhoon Hagibis.
+Storms around the core were generating strong upper level divergence which was pumping mass away from the typhoon.

 The apparent beginning of an eyewall replacement cycle produced an increase in the size of the circulation around Typhoon Hagibis.
 Winds to typhoon force extended out 80 miles (130 km) from the center of circulation.
 Winds to tropical storm force extended out about 250 miles (400 km) from the center.
 The Hurricane Intensity Index (HII) for Typhoon Hagibis was 35.0.
 The Hurricane Size Index (HSI) was 27.8 and the Hurricane Wind intensity Size Index (HWISI) was 62.8.
 Hagibis was capable of causing catastrophic damage.

 The center of Typhoon Hagibis passed north of Tinian and Saipan.
 Hagibis would have produced very strong winds on some of the Northern Marianas.
 The strongest winds would have occurred between Saipan and Alamagan.
 Typhoon Hagibis also dropped heavy rain over Saipan, Tinian, Rota and Guam.